RSS

 Soldiers in China banned from using GPS services

-Soldiers and officers of one of the military bases of the People's Liberation Army of China (PLA), the command banned the use of smartphones with GPS due to the threat of leaks of classified information[10].
+Soldiers and officers of one of the military bases of the People's Liberation Army of China (PLA) command banned the use of smartphones with GPS due to the threat of leaks of classified information[13].

 At one of the military bases of the PRC army, the command vetoed the use of smartphones with GPS services by military personnel.
-A similar decision was made after one of the military published on his personal page on the Chinese social network the route of his runs, fixed by the smartphone application.
-Runs took place, including on the territory of a closed military facility.
+A similar decision was made after one of the military published on his personal page in the Chinese social network the route of his runs, recorded by the smartphone application.
+Jogging took place, including through the territory of a closed military facility.
 The incident was widely publicized.

 Back in July 2015, the country's Central Military Council decided to ban the use of smartphones and other mobile devices in the army, but in most cases the order was ignored.
-During the investigation, it was revealed that more than 40% of military personnel regularly post photos taken at various military complexes of the PRC in open access.
-The PLA high command is concerned about the current situation and sees GPS services as a potential threat to national security.
+During the investigation, it was revealed that more than 40% of military personnel regularly upload photos taken at various military complexes of the PRC to the public.
+The PLA high command is concerned about the current situation and see GPS services as a potential threat to national security.

 In the summer of 2016, fellow citizens - residents of Moscow drew attention to failures in GPS navigation near the Kremlin - some devices lost contact with satellites, determined the location of the owner in the Moscow region - in Vnukovo.

-This behavior of the global positioning system creates difficulties for drivers, taxi customers, runners, fans of the Pokemon Go game, causes conspiratorial itching among bloggers and mystery lovers.
-Social networks suggest that the FSO is responsible for "jokes" with GPS, this protection of the president deliberately arranges interference near the Kremlin[11].
+This behavior of the global positioning system creates difficulties for drivers, taxi customers, runners, fans of the Pokemon Go game, causes conspiratorial itching for bloggers and secret lovers.
+Social networks suggest that the responsibility for "jokes" with GPS is borne, FSO this is the president's guard deliberately arranges interference near the Kremlin[14]

-Citing a source in the telecom company, Medusa reported that the first GPS failures were recorded on June 22, 2016.
+Citing a source in the telecom company, Meduza reported that the first GPS failures were recorded on June 22, 2016.

 A Medusa source noted the frequency of failures on average every ten days.